vertica/VerticaPy/README.md

 ### Contributing

-For a short guide on contribution standards, see <a href='https://github.com/vertica/VerticaPy/blob/master/CONTRIBUTING.md'>CONTRIBUTING.md</a>.
+For a short guide on contribution standards, see the <a href='https://github.com/vertica/VerticaPy/blob/master/contributing/'>contributing folder</a>.

 ### Communication